spinnaker/spinnaker/clouddriver-aws/README.md

         - name: us-east-1
 ````

+In the AWS provider section of your spinnaker config update `providers.aws.primaryCredentials.name` to match the name of the managing account.

 Once the credentials are configured, they will show up at the `/credentials` endpoint.
 After adding the accounts you will want to look at the UI settings.js and add appropriate
 account configuration there.